, Answering FAQ'sTurboTax Employee

 Tip: If the move was work related and you were not reimbursed (you paid for the move), be sure to go through the moving expenses interview in TurboTax to claim any deductions for the move.

-Generally, you will need to file tax returns for all states that you worked in.
+Generally, you will need to file tax returns for all states that each of you worked in.

 TIP: In certain situations, it may benefit you to file Married Filing Separate (MFS) to completely separate the state taxes.
 This is not common, but can result in overall tax savings.